 Compression ratio 9:1

 The Stanguelli received a frame up restoration between 2007 and 2009.
 A custom steel carrier was installed along with new axles.
 Carbotech brakes employed for better stopping power.
 The original instruments were rebuilt, and new steering wheel was installed.
 New Borrani 72 spoke rear wheels by Cork Adams at Precision Wire Wheel were installed.
 The original floorpan, firewall, and seat were also replaced.
 All of those old original items will come with the car.

-The Stanguellini is an excellent candidate for the new Formula Junior North America Championship Series.
+The Stanguellini is an excellent candidate for the 2022 Monterey Reunion and also the Pre-Reunion.
+It is even currently located on the U.S. west coast.
+The Stanguellini is also perfect for the new Formula Junior North America Championship Series.
 It should be a certain front runner in the FJ1 category.

 Please contact us so we can get this wonderful, beautiful, classic, piece of racing history back on the track to be enjoyed by the new owner, spectators, and fellow FJ competitors alike.

 All vehicle descriptions are accurate to the best of our knowledge at the time of writing.
 Corrections, and supplemental information, are always welcome.
 Buyers are responsible for confirming vehicle histories, condition, and authenticity to their own satisfaction prior to purchase.
 Motorsports Market is not the owner of the vehicle and assumes no liability for errors and omissions.